campusbeats/campusbeats.github.io/index.md

 In addition, the overall design of Campus Beats was also updated per essential feedback.
 To coincide with our choice of background/background color, changes were made to updated the overall color scheme of our application and changes therefter, such as changing the color of the menu bar to coincidd with the background color.
 Now, the main, new colors of our application are a very dark teal and white.
 The color scheme was chosen with consideration of the background and other elements on various pages.

 Specific pages that were changed and changes made include:
- - Landing: Color scheme of landing page reflects overall color scheme of Campus Beats
+ - Landing: Color scheme of landing page reflects overall color scheme of Campus Beats.
+Footer also reflects main dark-teal color in heading.
  - User home: Favorites and People Interested sections were updated to express a more modern theme.
 The backgrounds of these sections exhibit a gradient blue-dark teal palette while the title of each sectoin is encapsulated in a border to emphasize the title.
 The profile cards were kept the same color, white background, as it fit with the color scheme.
 Heading for browse, which routes to the Beats page, was also changed to reflect the design.
+The color of the footer was also changed to be an off-white to reflect this color scheme.
  - Admin home: Design of Favorites and People Interested sections were updated to match the User home page.
 Additional design alterations were made for the admin controls.
 The color palette of said admin controls were adjusted to the overall theme of the Admin home page.
+The background color of each control was changed to be a lighter shade of blue and the buttons became an off-gray to reflect the blue text.
+The footer's color was also changed to be an off-white to reflect the color scheme.
+A "Monitor" page and a "Create" page were made to use the admin control features.
+The "Ban" button, however, was removed as it will be a functionality in the "Monitor" page instead.

 #### Milestone 2 has been implemented as CampusBeats Github Milestone M2: